 The orthopedic surgery service treats disorders of the musculoskeletal system.
-Different areas of orthopedic surgery include hand surgery, shoulder/elbow surgery, joint reconstruction, pediatric orthopedic surgery, foot and ankle surgery, orthopedic oncology, and ssurgical sports medicine.
+Different areas of orthopedic surgery include hand surgery, shoulder/elbow surgery, joint reconstruction, pediatric orthopedic surgery, foot and ankle surgery, orthopedic oncology, and surgical sports medicine.
 Students on service will have the opportunity to participate in the operating room as well as the clinic/office and will be able to choose areas that interest them.

-Reporting Instructions for 1st Day: Email Dr. Shambaugh before the start of rotation (bshambau@gmail.com) for a weekly schedule and reporting instructions.
+Reporting Instructions for 1st Day: Email Dr. Shambaugh before the start of rotation braidy.shambaugh@chartercare.org or a weekly schedule and reporting instructions.

-- Call/Weekend Schedule: - There will be call or weekend work during this 2-week rotation.
+There will be call or weekend work during this 2-week rotation.

 Mon: 7:30 am to 5:00 pm

 Tue: 7:30 am to 5:00 pm

 Wed: 7:30 am to 5:00 pm

 Thu: 7:30 am to 5:00 pm

 Fri: 7:30 am to 5:00 pm

 9:00 am - 3:00 pm BMC Mandatory Didactics